 Jo is recognised as a leading individual by Legal 500 Asia Pacific 2020.
-She is also recognised as a leading lawyer by Chambers Asia Pacific 2020 and Chambers Global 2020.
+She is also recognised as a Band 1 lawyer by Chambers Asia Pacific 2021 and as a leading lawyer by Chambers Global 2020.
 As a part of the team that led the Lyttelton Port recovery project, she was awarded the Resource Management Law Awards Project Award in 2019.

 - Advised Canterbury Cricket Trust to obtain approvals to construct and operate six lighting towers at 48.9 metres high and other operational requirements at the Hagley Oval in Hagley Park.

 - Assisting Lyttelton Port Company to consent large and complex projects that were effectively fast-tracked by the Lyttelton Port Recovery Plan.
 These projects involved activities in the coastal marine area and raised complex environmental and cultural issues.

 - Represented Sanford in an aquaculture consenting application to enable a significant increase in production at Sanford’s salmon farms on Big Glory Bay, Stewart Island, New Zealand.

 - Acted for Dairy Holdings in relation to major climate change litigation targeting corporate defendants for responsibility for greenhouse gas emissions.

 - Acting for Christchurch International Airport on numerous resource consents and plan issues, particularly in relation to noise and bird strike issues.